 In February 2020, several IFOPA staff and Board members visited the restaurant during a Board meeting in Philadelphia.
 They were impressed with the dedication of everyone involved with this fundraiser and are proud to see it receive an award.

-“Being able to meet Stephen and several of his staff members who help with Barnival made their commitment to and excitement for this event very obvious,” said IFOPA Community Fundraising Manager Cathryn Roys.
+“Being able to meet Stephen and several of his staff members who help with Barnival made their commitment to and excitement for this event very obvious,” said IFOPA Fundraising and Special Projects Manager Cathryn Roys.

 “Cedar Hollow Inn exemplifies Outstanding Community Involvement,” Cathryn continued.